How to Use Spanish Demonstratives to Talk About This, That, These and Those

-In this post we’ll look at how to say general—and therefore enormously useful—Spanish phrases like the ones above, which make use of demonstratives (they’ve been highlighted in bold).
+In this post we’ll look at how to say general—and enormously useful—Spanish phrases which make use of demonstratives (highlighted above in bold).

 English speakers see the world of things in two categories of proximity: this man and that man (or the plural forms these men and those men).